 What if the muffins are already stuck?
-Let the muffins cool completely, place then in a sealed container, and put them in the refridgerator for a few hours.
+Let the muffins cool completely, place then in a sealed container, and put them in the refrigerator for a few hours.
 The wrappers will soften due to the moisture in the muffins and they should release.

 How to Make Pumpkin Muffins in the Blender?

-It's easy to make pumkin muffins in the blender!
+It’s easy to make pumpkin muffins in the blender!
 First, add all liquid ingredients and blend until smooth.
 Next add all dry ingredients and blend until smooth.
 Scoop into prepared muffin tin then rest batter for 15-20 minutes before baking.

 MORE HEALTHY MUFFIN RECIPES TO TRY

 1 – Healthy Oatmeal Muffins – My original no flour, no sugar, no oil recipe.
 This basic recipe is sweetened with bananas and is easy to customize.

 2 – Healthy Chocolate Chip Oatmeal Muffins – My kids’ all-time favorite healthy oatmeal muffins recipe.
 Lots of CHOCOLATE flavor

 3 – Healthy Zucchini Muffins Recipe – Zucchini and spices give the muffins classic zucchini bread flavor.
 Enjoy a fall favorites with no guilt!